sPyOpenSource/jcore/README.md

 UEFI command line).
 C style single line and multi line comments can be used.
 BOOTBOOT protocol only uses `screen` and `kernel` keys, all the others and their values are up to your kernel (or drivers) to parse.
 Be creative :-)

-To modify the environment, one will need to insert the disk into another machine (or boot a simple OS like DOS) and edit BOOTBOOT\CONFIG on the boot partition.
+To modify the environment when having booting issues, one will need to insert the disk into another machine (or boot a simple OS like DOS) and edit
+BOOTBOOT\CONFIG on the boot partition.
 With UEFI, you can use the `edit` command provided by the EFI Shell or append "key=value" pairs on the command line (value specified on command line takes precedence over the one in the file).